momostarsky/imebra_git/readme.rst

 C++source code, the Java wrappers for Android, the HTML documentation, the test units code coverage information.

-The Imebra image is built on Ubuntu 18.04 with the following apt packages:
+The Imebra image is built on Ubuntu 20.04 with the following apt packages:

+    default-jdk \
+    junit4 \
+    dcmtk && \
+  pip3 install breathe && \
+  pip3 install sphinx_rtd_theme

-- *mercurial* to clone the repository
+- *git* to clone the repository
 - *doxygen* to generate documentation
 - *g++* for the compilation of the library
-- *gobjc++* for objective-c compilation
-- *gnustep-devel* for objective-c compilation
 - *lcov* for code coverage
 - *python3* for some tools (get version, generate documentation)
 - *python3-dev*